mitmath/JuliaComputation/README.md

 | HW4                                                                                                    | Oct 11   | Oct 18 | Earth energy budget       |

 Each student gets to turn in one homework late without justification.
 Further latenesses must be justified.
+Remember: just because the automated tests succeed doesn't mean your code is 100% correct.
+It is a necessary, but not sufficient condition.

+Homework solutions will be put online at <https://gdalle.github.io/JuliaComputationSolutions/> after each deadline.

 ## Lectures at a glance